gotoinc/vue-code-sample-crm/README.md

  ```
 npm run build

-firabse deploy
+firebase deploy
 ```

 ## Usage
-A simple bookkeeping system, that allows user to track personal money income and expenses.
+Simple accounting system to track users’s personal income and expenses.
-In addition, user can simply plan budget, distribute finances and keep records of financial transactions.
+The app helps user to plan a budget, distribute finances and keep records of financial transactions.

 ## Project structure